 6.2.6 Land and aeronautical mobile services in adjacent frequency bands

-[Editorial note: Relevant frequency band as specified in ITU-R Resolution 360 is 154-164 MHz]

 The VDE-SAT uplink has common characteristics with VDE terrestrial ship-to-shore.
 Therefore, it will not create any additional interference to land and aeronautical mobile services.

-The VDE-SAT downlink is in compliance with the agreed pfd mask specified Recommendation ITU-R M.2092-0 and provided in Section 4.2.1.
-This pfd mask ensures that the VDE-SAT downlink will not cause harmful interference to land and aeronautical mobile services.
-The pfd mask was coordinated and agreed between WP 5A, WP 5B and WP 5C ahead of WRC-15.
-In a liaison statement to WP 5B (Doc.
-5B/199), WP 5A confirmed that the Recommendation ITU-R M.1808 has not been revised since and as such the mask is still valid.
+The VDE-SAT downlink is in compliance with the pfd mask specified Recommendation ITU-R M.2092-0 and provided in Section 4.2.1.
 The pfd mask is presented in Table 4-4.
 In addition, as discussed in section 6.2.3.4, the out of band emissions from the VDE-SAT downlink will be at least 65 dB below the in-band emissions when more than 500 kHz out from the VDE-SAT downlink.
+Thus, land mobile stations in adjacent frequency bands will not experience harmful interference from the VDE-SAT downlink.

 6.2.7 Radio astronomy out of band power flux density mask